 Mr. Schmutz’s involvement with the DOE Joint Genome Institute dates back to 1997, when he was working for the Stanford Human Genome Center, now the HudsonAlpha Institute for Biotechnology.
 There he constructed the pipelines for directed finishing and co-led the team that finished the DOE human chromosomes 5, 16, and 19.
-Prior to this he participated in the CO-OP program at Argonne National Laboratory for sequencing technology development, developing algorithms for oligo probe-based sequencing.
 Following the completion of the human genome project in 2003, he developed sequencing, assembly, and improvement strategies for de novo sequencing of eukaryotic organisms from simple yeasts to large vertebrate genomes.

 - BS in Computer Science, North Central College, Naperville, IL

 Awards and Service

 - Thomson Reuters Highly Cited Researcher/The World’s Most Influential Scientific Minds 2014, 2015, 2016, 2017, 2018 (Plant & Animal Science)